 The networks will support the co-production of research through three linked strands of activity:

 - initial scoping, capability development and partnership building;

 They will work extensively with more than 40 international research organisations and non-academic partners, such as the British Council, Basrah Museum, the Enlightened Myanmar Research Foundation, the South African Holocaust and Genocide Foundation, and UNESCO.

-For the Leeds project, Professor Cooke will work with University of Leeds colleague Professor Stuart Taberner and colleagues in Bournemouth, Bath and the University of East London, University of Rwanda, Nelson Mandela University, University of Pristina, Documentation Center of Cambodia and University of Los Andes, together with the British Council, UNESCO and various charities on the ground.
+For the Leeds project, Professor Cooke will work with University of Leeds colleague Professor Stuart Taberner and colleagues in Bournemouth, Bath and the University of East London, Rwandas Mashirika Performing Arts Group, University of Pretoria, University of Pristina, Documentation Center of Cambodia and University of Los Andes, together with the British Council, Salzburg Global Seminar and various charities on the ground.

 Professor Andrew Thompson, Chief Executive of the AHRC and Chair of the Research Councils UK (RCUK) Research, Innovation & Strategy Advisory Board, said: The Arts and Humanities Research Council is delighted to support these important new networks.
 Partnerships between leading researchers in the UK and the Global South are vital in bringing innovative approaches to, and deep understanding of, some of the most pressing challenges of our time.

 The Arts and Humanities have a critical role to play in tackling development challenges, building capacity in partner countries, and laying a foundation for future collaborations in development research.

 For information or interview requests relating to the University of Leeds project, contact Gareth Dant, Media Relations Manager, 0113 343 3996, firstname.lastname@example.org